kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 “I’m from San Diego originally, and it’s the farthest from San Diego there is.”

-He runs a hand through his afro.
+He's looking past me now, into the distance.

 “I’ve tried, but I always had to turn back for some reason.
 But I feel good about this time.”

 ![Andrew buys us burgers at a Wendy's.]({{site.baseurl}}/assets/img/hitching/andrew.png)

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
-He had picked me up somewhere around Indio and we had been driving and talking for the past 2 hours.
-I’m ravenous and I gladly wolf down the burgers after initial polite refusal.
+He picked me up somewhere around Indio and we'd been talking for 2 hours.
+I’m ravenous and I wolf my burger down.

-Andrew mades it known at the start that he was a Jehovah's Witness, and also made it known we didn’t have to talk about it.
-Seemingly aware of the discomfort that comes with the door-to-door evangelism, he was at once eager to talk about his faith, and restrained out of politeness from doing so.
+Andrew is a Jehovah's Witness.
+He makes that known at the start.
+He also makes it known that we don't have to talk about it.
+Aware of discomfort that comes with the door-to-door evangelism, he's simultaneously eager to talk about his faith, and restrained by his own social awareness from doing so.

-He ends up picking up two more people: an old rancher and a young hitchhiker.
-He extends the same introduction to them, and there’s a straining there too.
+We stop and pick up two more people: an old rancher and a young hitchhiker.
+He extends the same muted enthusiasm to them.

-He drops me off at the U of A library, because I don't know another landmark.
-The rancher got off a while ago and I say good luck to the other hitchhiker.
+He drops me off at the U of A library, because I don't know another landmark in the city.
+He gives me 5 dollars.

 ![Mishka was a beautiful dog]({{site.baseurl}}/assets/img/hitching/5.png)

-Every few days or so I hunker down in a McDonald's rest booth and do my side job - a small web dev gig.
+Sometimes I hunker down in a McDonald's rest booth and work.
+I manage to pick up small web dev gigs that let me keep the decadence going.

-As I slide <div>’s across the screen, huge freight trucks scream past on the highway outside.
+As I hammer away into the Terminal, huge freight trucks scream past on the highway outside.
+Sometimes I take the work to bed.
+I take it into my sleeping bag.

-Tech is weird.
-I'm drawn to it, and the work that goes into making it.
-I'm sure I misuse it though.
-After spending enough time in any app I feel like I've eaten a big basket of candy.
+The weirdness of the situation eludes me at the time.
+In retrospect it is very weird: a guy lying on his stomach in a <a href="https://s3.amazonaws.com/images.gearjunkie.com/uploads/2007/07/bivvy-sleeper2.jpg">survival bivvy</a> staring at a glowing screen.
+A lantern in the pitch black night.
+The irony is almost malicious: I never got away from anything.
+I was doing the same thing,  just without a roof over my head.

 ![A hippie caravan]({{site.baseurl}}/assets/img/hitching/8.png)

 I wanted to see the US, as much of it as I could, before I started working in earnest.

-A friend asked me what I was looking for.
-I didn't know then and I don't know now.

-I will say: I enjoyed it thoroughly.
+"What were you looking for?"
+A friend asks when the whole thing is done.

+Truth.
+Beauty.
+Love.
+Nothingness.
+All of the cliches.

+And then there was cynicism, too.
+I felt stagnant at the end of college.
+Despite having some fantastic professors, I felt complicit in a system that was preparing me for a lifetime of collecting gold stars.
+Something I had been good at, something that put me into the system in the first place.
+It's easy for me to point the finger, but I realize now the real problem was my own lack of intellectual and creative inquisitiveness.

+Life goes on.

 ![Sunset out the back of a pickup]({{site.baseurl}}/assets/img/hitching/2.png)

-The sun is coming down, and I can see the downtown of my last stop.
-It's months since that first night in San Bernardino.
+The sun is coming down, and I can see the downtown of Austin.
+It's months since the first night in San Bernardino.
 I’m elated - to see my good friend Sam mostly.
 There's so much I want to tell him.